mimiyin/designing-for-education/2015-syllabus.md

 <b>Week 6 Design Practice:</b> Design as Scaffolding
    - [Edward Tufte on Powerpoint + The "What-Went-Wrong" Report for The Columbia Space Shuttle ](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001yB&topic_id=1)

+<b>Week 6 Design Practice:</b> Design Affordances To Influence Behavior
+   - Brainstorm affordance(s) for each of the behaviors you identified in your Theory of Action.
+   - Look at existing products (digital/analog) for inspiration.

-<b>Week 6 Design Practice:</b> Iteration + Rapid prototyping.
+<b>Week 6 Design Practice:</b> Self-experimentation
-   - Re-design your workflow.
-   - Incorporate your learnings from your self-experimentation with a motivation app.
+   - Pick a willpower app and try it for a week.
+What worked, what didn't, what's missing, what's worth stealing?

 ### Week 7
 - <b>Read</b> [NYT/ Why Flunking Exams is Actually a Good Thing](http://www.nytimes.com/2014/09/07/magazine/why-flunking-exams-is-actually-a-good-thing.html)